ankitatiwari847/netflix-gpt/README.md

-**Netflix-GPT**\
+**GPTflix: AI-Driven Movie Exploration**\
-Netflix-GPT is a project that brings together the familiarity of Netflix with the cutting-edge capabilities of OpenAI API for a unique and personalized movie recommendation.
+GPTflix is a project that brings together the familiarity of Netflix with the cutting-edge capabilities of OpenAI API for a unique and personalized movie recommendation.

 **Table of Contents**\
 Tech Stack\